Which is the best-priced personal trainer certification for you?

 The ACSM exam has a 69% pass rate.
 That rate is slightly easier if you compare ACSM vs ACE, and much easier than NASM if you look at NASM vs ACSM.
 The organization does not provide too many of their own study material besides the textbook so make sure to check out a good ACSM study guide and ACSM practice test.

-Every 3 years you are required to recertify, with 45 contact hours, which is quite a lot.
+Every 3 years you are required to recertify, with 45 continuing education hours, which is quite a lot.

 Cheapest Exam-Only: NSCA